-- A history of anxiety or other mental illnesses in biological relatives
+- A history of anxiety or other mental disorders in biological relatives

 Treatments and Therapies

 Anxiety disorders are generally treated with psychotherapy, medication, or both.
-There are many ways to treat anxiety and people should work with their doctor to choose the treatment that is best for them.
+There are many ways to treat anxiety, and you should work with a health care provider to choose the best treatment for you.

 Psychotherapy or “talk therapy” can help people with anxiety disorders.
-To be effective, psychotherapy must be directed at the person’s specific anxieties and tailored to his or her needs.
+To be effective, psychotherapy must be directed at your specific anxieties and tailored to your needs.

 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy (CBT) is an example of one type of psychotherapy that can help people with anxiety disorders.
-It teaches people different ways of thinking, behaving, and reacting to anxiety-producing and fearful objects and situations.
-CBT can also help people learn and practice social skills, which is vital for treating social anxiety disorder.
+It teaches people different ways of thinking, behaving, and reacting to situations to help you feel less anxious and fearful.
+CBT has been well studied and is the gold standard for psychotherapy.

-Cognitive therapy and exposure therapy are two CBT methods that are often used, together or by themselves, to treat social anxiety disorder.
-Cognitive therapy focuses on identifying, challenging, and then neutralizing unhelpful or distorted thoughts underlying anxiety disorders.
+Exposure therapy is a CBT method that is used to treat anxiety disorders.
 Exposure therapy focuses on confronting the fears underlying an anxiety disorder to help people engage in activities they have been avoiding.
-Exposure therapy is sometimes used along with relaxation exercises and/or imagery.
+Exposure therapy is sometimes used along with relaxation exercises.

 Medication does not cure anxiety disorders but can help relieve symptoms.
-Medication for anxiety is prescribed by doctors, such as a psychiatrist or primary care provider.
+Health care providers, such as a psychiatrist or primary care provider, can prescribe medication for anxiety.
 Some states also allow psychologists who have received specialized training to prescribe psychiatric medications.
-The most common classes of medications used to combat anxiety disorders are anti-anxiety drugs (such as benzodiazepines), antidepressants, and beta-blockers.
+The most common classes of medications used to combat anxiety disorders are antidepressants, anti-anxiety medications (such as benzodiazepines), and beta-blockers.

 Anti-anxiety medications can help reduce the symptoms of anxiety, panic attacks, or extreme fear and worry.
 The most common anti-anxiety medications are called benzodiazepines.
 Although benzodiazepines are sometimes used as first-line treatments for generalized anxiety disorder, they have both benefits and drawbacks.

-Some benefits of benzodiazepines are that they are effective in relieving anxiety and take effect more quickly than antidepressant medications often prescribed for anxiety.
-Some drawbacks of benzodiazepines are that people can build up a tolerance to them if they are taken over a long period of time and they may need higher and higher doses to get the same effect.
-Some people may even become dependent on them.
+Benzodiazepines are effective in relieving anxiety and take effect more quickly than antidepressant medications.
+However, some people build up a tolerance to these medications and need higher and higher doses to get the same effect.
+Some people even become dependent on them.

 If people suddenly stop taking benzodiazepines, they may have withdrawal symptoms, or their anxiety may return.
 Therefore, benzodiazepines should be tapered off slowly.
-When you and your doctor have decided it is time to stop the medication, the doctor will help you slowly and safely decrease your dose.
+Your provider can help you slowly and safely decrease your dose.

-Although beta-blockers are most often used to treat high blood pressure, they can also be used to help relieve the physical symptoms of anxiety, such as rapid heartbeat, shaking, trembling, and blushing.
-These medications, when taken for a short period of time, can help people keep physical symptoms under control.
-They can also be used “as needed” to reduce acute anxiety, including as a preventive intervention for some predictable forms of performance anxieties.
+Although beta-blockers are most often used to treat high blood pressure, they can help relieve the physical symptoms of anxiety, such as rapid heartbeat, shaking, trembling, and blushing.
+These medications can help people keep physical symptoms under control when taken for short periods.
+They can also be used “as needed” to reduce acute anxiety, including to prevent some predictable forms of performance anxieties.

 Choosing the Right Medication

-Some types of drugs may work better for specific types of anxiety disorders, so people should work closely with their doctor to identify which medication is best for them.
+Some types of drugs may work better for specific types of anxiety disorders, so people should work closely with a health care provider to identify which medication is best for them.
 Certain substances such as caffeine, some over-the-counter cold medicines, illicit drugs, and herbal supplements may aggravate the symptoms of anxiety disorders or interact with prescribed medication.
-Patients should talk with their doctor, so they can learn which substances are safe and which to avoid.
+People should talk with a health care provider, so they can learn which substances are safe and which to avoid.

 Choosing the right medication, medication dose, and treatment plan should be done under an expert’s care and should be based on a person’s needs and their medical situation.
-Your doctor may try several medicines before finding the right one.
+Your and your provider may try several medicines before finding the right one.

 Stress Management Techniques